chinamike65/hugo-tuolesi/content/book1/book1en.md

 The courses of Buddhist study include sutras, tantras, and treatises.
 The small method and the sutra method taught by the Buddha himself are called sutras.
 The tantra method taught by the Buddha is called continuation.

 The explanations of the sutras and tantras preached by the Buddhas, by Bodhisattvas and Mahasiddhas are called sutras.
-There are many Buddhists who study the scriptures directly in the Southern and Chinese Buddhism.
+There are many Buddhists who study the scriptures directly in Southern and Chinese Buddhism.

 Tibetan Buddhism generally studies the sutras first, and then the tantras, because the content of the tantras is very deep and broad, it is easier to understand the content of the tantras after studying the sutras first.

 Tibetan Buddhism mainly studies the Five Great Treatises, "The Broad Theory of the Bodhi Path", "The Broad Theory of the Tantric Path" and so on.
-A treatise contains a lot of sutras, and if you study a treatise well, you will also become familiar with a lot of sutras.
+A treatise contains references to a lot of sutras, and if you study a treatise well, you will also become familiar with a lot of sutras.
 Therefore, Tibetan Buddhism first studies the theories, then the scriptures, and then the continuations.

 Tibetan Buddhism has the five perfections, pure lineage, and the complete sequence.
 At the same time, it integrates the essence of 84,000 methods, so it can cure the 84,000 kinds of troubles of modern people, and it is very suitable for contemporary lay people to practice.